Coronavirus Disease 2019 (COVID-19)

 Guidance Material

-The International Civil Aviation Organisation (ICAO) has issued multiple electronic bulletins (EB) and State letters providing aviation-related information on COVID-19 and outlining State roles (see Further Reading).
-ICAO has urged member States to implement relevant provisions of ICAO Annex 9, Facilitation, which pertains to the facilitation of landside formalities for clearing aircraft, passengers, goods and mail with respect to the requirements of customs, immigration public health and agriculture authorities.
+ICAO issued multiple electronic bulletins (EB) and State letters providing aviation-related information on COVID-19 and outlining State roles.
+ICAO urged member States to implement relevant provisions of ICAO Annex 9, Facilitation, which pertains to the facilitation of landside formalities for clearing aircraft, passengers, goods and mail with respect to the requirements of customs, immigration public health and agriculture authorities.
 ICAO also urged States to become members of the Collaborative Arrangement for the Prevention and Management of Public Health Events in Civil Aviation (CAPSCA); enhance national facilitation (FAL) committees by clarifying roles and responsibilities of public health and civil aviation authorities during outbreaks; implement effective collaboration and coordination strategies with all stakeholders; and provide financial and in-kind assistance to support to the CAPSCA programme.

 Much of the ICAO COVID-19 work has been undertaken by the ICAO Council's Aviation Recover Task Force (CART), which is intended to provide practical, aligned guidance to governments and industry operators in order to restart the international air transport sector and recover from the impacts of COVID-19 on a coordinated global basis.

 Trade organisations and industry associations have issued guidance on a range of topics, including business continuity, transporting cargo in passenger cabins, temporary overflow parking of grounded airline fleets, ground handling, facilitating air cargo operations, personal wellbeing, and resuming operations.
-As the pandemidc has progressed, the tone of some guidance has shifted to preparing for recovery of operations (See Further Reading).
+As the pandemic progressed, the tone of the guidance shifted to preparing for recovery of operations.

-The CDC, WHO, IATA, ICAO and the EC all have developed web-based guidance and informational material that is updated frequently.
+The CDC, WHO, IATA, ICAO and the EC all have developed web-based guidance and informational material.
+The material was updated frequently during the height of the pandemic, but less often as the pandemic evolved.
 Links can be found below under Web-based Resources.

 Related Articles